SOVLOOKUP/sovlookup/AWESOME-STARS.md

 ## JavaScript

+- [budibase](https://github.com/Budibase/budibase) - Budibase is a free and open-source development platform that helps you build internal apps on your own infrastructure, in minutes, not months  🚀
 - [iptv](https://github.com/iptv-org/iptv) - Collection of 5000+ publicly available IPTV channels from all over the world
 - [routify](https://github.com/roxiness/routify) - Automated Svelte routes
 - [anime](https://github.com/juliangarnier/anime) - JavaScript animation engine